TimRuswick/SANCTUM/README.md

 2. Rename the `.envdev` file to `.env`, and fill out tokens and channels.

     Make sure you save it, and also don't push any of your tokens here!
-If you do though, consider them comprimised and then reset them.
+If you do though, consider them compromised and then reset them.
 On Windows, you must give the .env file a name, but you can circumvent it by using a program like [VS Code](https://code.visualstudio.com/) to rename files!

 3. Navigate via command-line to a bot's folder, install dependancies, and run it!